White-Oak/md2bb/README.md

 ## Spoilers in Markdown

 There are no spoilers in MD, though, they can be useful when formatting your article in BB.
-The following showshow to use neat MD text and convert it to spoilers in BB.
+The following shows how to use neat MD text and convert it to spoilers in BB.
 ```
-#### Spolier name here
+#### Spoiler name here
 That's a spoiler text.
 It's not very big, but it has great ambitions.

 Just a casual text here.